sameepv21/Guidance_ML/Docker.md

 * docker volume inspect <DATABASE_NAME>
     * See in JSON format, what is one of the entries stored in data
     * Mount point is the actual location on the disk where data is stored.
+* docker logs -f <CONTAINER_ID>
+    * Shows log file for the specific container id.
+* docker network create <NETWORK_NAME>
+* docker run -it --network <NETWORK_NAME> nicolaka/netshoot
+    * nicolaka/netshoot is a troubleshooting and debugging tool which helps in to debug problems in network.
+    * The above command creates a new image of nicolaka/netshoot on <NETWORK_NAME> network.

 ## Miscellenious
 * Please Refer to [this site](https://docs.docker.com/get-started/overview/#the-docker-daemon) for some technical terms